Sequent calculus: Minor structural alternatives

+Contraction and weakening make this version of the rule interderivable with the version above, although in their absence, as in linear logic, these rules define different connectives.

 Absurdity

 One can introduce $\bot$, the absurdity constant representing false, with the axiom:

 Or if, as described above, weakening is to be an admissible rule, then with the axiom:

 With $\bot$, negation can be subsumed as a special case of implication, via the definition $(\neg A) \iff (A \to \bot)$.

 Substructural logics

 Alternatively, one may restrict or forbid the use of some of the structural rules.
 This yields a variety of substructural logic systems.
 They are generally weaker than LK (i.e., they have fewer theorems), and thus not complete with respect to the standard semantics of first-order logic.
 However, they have other interesting properties that have led to applications in theoretical computer science and artificial intelligence.

 Intuitionistic sequent calculus: System LJ

 Surprisingly, some small changes in the rules of LK suffice to turn it into a proof system for intuitionistic logic.
 To this end, one has to restrict to sequents with at most one formula on the right-hand side, and modify the rules to maintain this invariant.
 For example, $({\lor}L)$ is reformulated as follows (where C is an arbitrary formula):

 The resulting system is called LJ.
 It is sound and complete with respect to intuitionistic logic and admits a similar cut-elimination proof.
 This can be used in proving disjunction and existence properties.